 How to Tell if an “Exclusive” Investment Is a Scam

 As with any investment, the best way to protect yourself is to do thorough research before handing over your cash.
 However, here are a few general tips for spotting these kinds of investment scams:

 - You are asked to make your check out directly to your adviser or broker rather than the investment itself.

 - Your broker tells you that the investment opportunity is not something his financial institution offers but instead is an exclusive opportunity available to his loyal clients.

 - Your adviser’s employer does not know about the investment.

-- The documents you are given use another company’s logo or do not include contact information.
+- The documents you are given use another company’s logo or do not include any contact information.

 - The correspondence you receive does not come on company letterhead.